whitespine/doomsong/README.md

 # Doomsong RPG for FoundryVTT

+**This is an unofficial fan project.
+All copyrighted material is used with the permission of Caesar Ink.**

 An unofficial system implementation for the [Doomsong RPG](https://caesar.ink/viewproduct/5/doomsong-corebook), by Jack Cæsar / Caesar Ink.

 This system is compatible with v13 only, as unfortunately v12's ui code was so painful I just did not want to deal with it.